Raja Cheyyi Vesthe: Plot

-Then in a private party, honest SP (Sivaji Raja), who is working against Manik, was insulted by a minister who supports Manik, and Manik slaps him in front of everyone.
-Then at home, Manik observes a common point in his group photos, i.e., he found out Chakri and Chaitra's photos along with him who is following him.
+Then in a private party, the honest SP (Sivaji Raja), who is working against Manik, was insulted by a minister who supports Manik, and Manik slaps him in front of everyone.
+Then at home, Manik observes a common point in his group photos (i.e., he found out Chakri and Chaitra's photos along with him who is following him).
 Then he understands everything and decides to kill Chaitra.
 After the plan was leaked by one of his friends, Ravi (Ravi Varma), to Manik for a ransom, Manik tries to kill him, but Ravi tricks him and escapes with the money.
-But he becomes loyal to Manik and tells him the whereabouts of Raja.
-Later it is revealed that Ravi is a loyal friend to Raja; actually, it is his plan to trap Manik.
+However, he becomes loyal to Manik and tells him the whereabouts of Raja.
+Later, it is revealed that Ravi is a loyal friend to Raja; actually, it is his plan to trap Manik.
 Then Manik chases Chaitra to kill her.
 Raja rescues her, and a fight ensues between them in that area.
 With the help of his friends, Raja kills all his henchmen, and Manik kills his friend, a junior artist.
-Then in a final combat, all people give the weapons to Raja in the fight with Manik.
-Raja kills Manik in the end.
-Police listed the case is in pending then it is revealed that Raja is the son of none other than the SP who was slapped by Manik in the private party.
-And who supported him in the fight with Manik is who wants to take revenge on Manik for the death of their beloved persons.
+Then in a final combat, everyone gives the weapons to Raja in the fight with Manik, and Raja finally kills Manik.
+Police listed the case as pending, then it is revealed that Raja is the son of none other than the SP who was slapped by Manik and who supported him in the fight with Manik is who wants to take revenge on Manik for the death of their beloved persons.

 Finally, the film ends with Raja started to work on a direction department and aspires his dream.